altibiz/perch/docs/api/module/index.md

 The module directory contains files with functions that dictate the evaluation of modules.

+The `module.eval`
-The `module.eval` function is a wrapper over the nixpkgs `lib.evalModules` function.
+(`{ specialArgs, selfModules, inputModules } -> module evaluation`) function is a wrapper over the nixpkgs `lib.evalModules` function.
 In addition to calling `lib.evalModules` with the modules from your flake, modules from input flakes and special args it:

 1. [exports](./export.md) modules from your flake and sets them to the `perchModules` flake output